Soccer-Leaders Dortmund stumble in title race with 1-1 draw at Bochum

 Yet Bochum's joy only lasted two minutes as unmarked Karim Adeyemi tapped in at the far post for the equaliser.

-But the goal failed to inject any sense of urgency into Dortmund's game, with coach Edin Terzic desperately shouting on from the sidelines.
+But the goal failed to inject any sense of urgency into Dortmund's game, with Terzic desperately shouting on from the sidelines.

+They thought they had earned a spot kick when Adeyemi was brought down in the box in the 65th minute but the referee waved play on.

 Riemann pulled off an even better save in the 76th to deny Jude Bellingham before Donyell Malen, who had scored in the previous five games, sent the ball just wide with a sensational back-heel.

+Dortmund put the ball in the net in stoppage time but Mats Hummels, who headed home, was offside.
+The visitors had also wanted a spot kick earlier in the move for a Bochum handball.

-With Terzic booked for dissent in stoppage time, Dortmund eventually ran out of time and will have to wait for Sunday's result in Munich to find out how their title chances look.
+With Terzic booked for dissent in stoppage time, Bellingham headed a last-gasp effort wide and Dortmund eventually ran out of time.
+They will now have to wait for Sunday's result in Munich to find out how their title chances look.

 (Reporting by Karolos Grohmann Editing by Toby Davis)